Today's mortgage rates for 15-year terms lowest since last month | May 4, 2023

-Based on data compiled by Credible, mortgage rates for home purchases have fallen for one key term and remained unchanged for three other terms since yesterday.
+Based on data compiled by Credible, mortgage rates for home purchases are mixed, with two key rates rising and two falling since yesterday.

 To find great mortgage rates, start by using Credible’s secured website, which can show you current mortgage rates from multiple lenders without affecting your credit score.
 You can also use Credible’s mortgage calculator to estimate your monthly mortgage payments.